-Lentil protein isn't just for those whom the carnivores amongst us find very strange; how can you possibly not enjoy a burger?
-Some would say easily, and if it came from a fast food restaurant, I'd agree.
-Vegan food is for everybody, to go with your steak.
+Lentil protein is not just for those whom the carnivores amongst us find very strange; how can you possibly not enjoy a burger?
+Some would say very easily and, if it came from a fast food restaurant, I would agree.
+Vegan food is for everybody, to go with your steak perhaps.
+French fries keep for high and holy days; they have an extremely high glycemic index; read, they are very fattening.

 This page is about a rich, easy to cook, inexpensive meal.
-Legumes form probably the cheapest amino acids you can buy.
+Legumes form probably the cheapest protein you can buy.

 Pulses incidentally are all the legumes that grow in a pod, like peas and beans and lentils, of course.